HTTPArchive/almanac.httparchive.org/src/content/en/2022/capabilities.md

 Web applications must also have a service worker to receive push notifications from a server.
 From within the service worker, push notifications can be subscribed to using the [`PushManager.subscribe()`](https://developer.mozilla.org/en-US/docs/Web/API/PushManager/subscribe).

-The Push API is available on modern versions of Chrome, Edge, Firefox, and Safari.
+The Push API is available on modern versions of Chrome, Edge, and Firefox.

 ### Usage of Push API